pinksheep

 Do I need to be technical to use Pinksheep?

-No. You describe what you want in plain English, review the plan before anything runs, connect the right tools, and keep approval controls where they matter.
-No code, no flow diagrams, and no API documentation are required to get started.
+No. You ask in plain language, connect the apps your team already uses, review what will change before anything runs, and keep approval controls where they matter.
+No code, flow diagrams, or API docs required.

 Does every action require my approval before it runs?

-Pinksheep shows you the plan before anything runs.
-You decide which actions need review first, and every action stays logged so you can always see what happened.
+Pinksheep shows you what will change before anything runs.
+You decide which writes need your say-so first, and every action stays logged so you can always see what happened.

 How long does it take to get started?